 FRS 102 is one of the main frameworks used for small and medium sized businesses in the UK.

-Under Section 1A, however, small businesses can claim exemptions to reduce the number of disclosures required and remove any statements from the public record that cover profits made.
+Under Section 1A, however, small businesses can claim exemptions to reduce the number of disclosures required and avoid filing certain information, such as the profit and loss account, on the public record.

 A small business meets two out of these three criteria: